jovandeginste/workout-tracker/README.md

 ### Overview of workouts

 ![](docs/workout_overview.png)

 Overview of all your activities, with summaries.
 The columns are sortable.

 ### Details of a single workout

 ![](docs/single_workout-dark.png)

 Details of a workout, with:

 - a zoomable, dragable map of the GPX track with more details per point
 - many summarized statistics
-- a breakdown per kilometer
+- a breakdown per kilometer or per mile
 - track color based on elevation of the segment
+- graph of average speed and elevation per minute

 ### Tooltips for even more information